-Boris Johnson, Britain's Next Prime Minister, Shares Similarities With Trump
+The Similarities Between Boris Johnson And Donald Trump

 "The idea that the U.K. will be independent and powerful once again is a very, very potent one," says Klaas, an American, who is the author of The Despot's Apprentice: Donald Trump's Attack on Democracy.

 As both Trump and Johnson seek to transform their countries, they have also targeted what they describe as the enemies of change.
-Trump pledged to "drain the swamp," referring to the political class of legislators and lobbyists in Washington, D.C.
+Trump pledged to "drain the swamp," referring to the political class of legislators and lobbyists in Washington.
 Similarly, Johnson has targeted the Eurocrats in Brussels, whom he made a career of criticizing back in the 1990s, when he was a reporter there for the Telegraph.

-Today, Johnson portrays the European Union as a well-intentioned peace effort through economic integration that now threatens to become a super-state.
+Today, Johnson portrays the European Union as a well-intentioned peace effort through economic integration that now threatens to become a superstate.

 "It's not we who've changed, it's the EU that's changed out of all recognition," Johnson said when he launched the Brexit campaign in 2016.
 "To keep insisting that the EU is about economics is like saying the Italian mafia is interested in olive oil and real estate."